Your lights might be flashing with LED dimmer light flicker for any number of reasons, the most likely of which we’ll explore with possible remedies.

-Another common reason for flashing is using a non-compatible or non-reputable source to dimmer switch led lights.
+Another common reason for flashing is using a non-compatible or non-reputable source.

-A suitable dimmer switch for LED bulbs are those that have ‘RC’ on them.
+A suitable dimmer switch for LED bulbs are those that have ‘RC’ labelled on them.

-LED lights flicker on dimmer switches that are not sensitive enough to sense the loading.
-There are now dimmer switches on the market that are designed specifically for LEDs.
+LED lights flicker on dimmer switches that are not sensitive enough to handle a low power loading on the lighting circuit, so buy a dimmer switch designed specifically for LEDs.

-The best led dimmer switch no flicker is one with a special microprocessor that helps to smooth out the current, which in turn prevents dimmer bulbs flickering and flashing.
+The best led dimmer switch’s use a microprocessor that helps to smooth out the current, which in turn prevents dimmer bulbs flickering and flashing.

-LED bulbs flicker on dimmer switches that are left in a programming mode.
+LED bulbs flicker on modern dimmer switches that are left in a programming mode.

 Some dimmer models can accidentally be triggered by pressing a button or rotary knob in quick repetition, either because you have leaned on it or children love to play with switches!

-Check to see if the switch is in the right mode by following your instructions.
+Check to see if the switch is in the right mode by following the manufacturer’s instructions.

 We look at how to dim LED strip lights for smooth LED dimming.

 What causes LED lights to flicker is there are too many LED bulbs or products on the circuit.